Got Grass? Turn it into food!

 Deposits and Delivery?

-We take deposits ($75) on feeder lambs beginning February 14tht and continue until all our available feeder candidates are reserved.
-Supply depends on the results of the March lambing season.
-Prices range from $100-150 based on size at delivery.
+We take deposits ($100) on feeder lambs beginning February 14th and continue until all our available feeder candidates are reserved. our supply depends on the results of the March lambing season.
+Prices range from $200-350.
 The balance is due by pickup day and cash or PayPal are accepted.
 You will pick up your lambs at our farm in Careywood.
-Delivery may also be arranged for a reasonable mileage fee.
+Delivery may sometimes be arranged for an additional mileage fee.

 What about eventually getting them into the freezer?